 The Scrivener for Windows Inspector

-On the left side of your screen is the binder which is keeping you incredibly organized.
-On the right side of your screen is an optional, secondary sidebar known as the inspector.
+On the left side of your screen is the binder which is keeping you incredibly organized and on the right side of your screen is an optional, secondary sidebar known as the inspector.
 This is a useful tool that lets you store and reference all kinds of information on any document.

 If you want to remind yourself of the setting for your chapter, those notes can go here.
 Or perhaps you have compiled a list of websites that have historically accurate information that you need for your chosen time period.
 This is a great place to put those so they don’t get lost.